JSON Formatter guide

 How to use the JSON Formatter

 The JSON Formatter helps you read copied JSON by parsing it and printing it with indentation.
 It is for syntax and readability, not for proving that an API payload follows a particular business schema.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+Start here: paste or enter the text, file, setting, or option the tool asks for, read the result, then check the limits before you use it.

 Open the JSON Formatter